 Most the first-time-home-buyers think that the cheaper the insurance, the better.
-Well, who doesn’t want to save some money right?
-But when it comes to insurance, cheaper is not always better.
-Most industry experts say that the common mistake homeowners do is under-insuring their homes.
+Well, who doesn’t want to save some money, right?
+But when it comes to insurance, cheaper is only sometimes better.
+Most industry experts say that homeowners’ common mistake is under-insuring their homes.

-According to Nationwide Review in October 2019, about two-thirds of American homes are underinsured.
+According to Nationwide Review, in October 2019, about two-thirds of American homes were underinsured.
 That’s an average of 20%.
-They always tend to buy just enough insurance to cover the mortgage which is just around 80-90% of the value of the house depending on the down-payment.
+Depending on the down payment, they always tend to buy just enough insurance to cover the mortgage, which is just around 80-90% of the house’s value.

-The average amount of home insurance is $100,000 but experts suggest that it’s better for homeowners to insure their home for at least $300,000 -$500,000 or higher if you can.
-Because the rule is very basic.
-The cheaper the amount of insurance, the less the coverage.
+The average amount of home insurance is $100,000, but experts suggest that homeowners should insure their home for at least $300,000 -$500,000 or higher if they can because the rule is fundamental.
+The cheaper the amount of insurance, the less coverage.

 Sounds like a lot of money already?

-Not to worry, many homeowners just get the standard insurance at first, but keep on adding additional policies when they get the chance or simply just have extra money to do so.
-Just make sure to shop around and talk to an insurance agent about everything that you want to be included in your policies to get the right quote.
+Not to worry, many homeowners get the standard insurance at first but keep adding additional policies when they can or have extra money. make sure to shop around and talk to an insurance agent about everything you want to include in your policies to get the correct quote.
 After you get the amount, that’s the time you ask your insurance agent if there’s any discount available.

-Having said all that, then the question is: What are the factors that can affect the cost of your home insurance?
+What factors can affect the cost of your home insurance?

-Though the amount of insurance always depends on your State or location.
+Though the amount of insurance always depends on your state or location.
 Mostly, standard insurance is $35 for every $100,000 of home value.
-Standard insurance policies mostly include coverage of these categories Dwelling, Personal Property, and Personal Liability.
+Standard insurance policies primarily include coverage of these categories Dwelling, Personal Property, and Personal Liability.
 And the homeowners are the ones who will decide how much coverage they want in each category.

 Dwelling

 It covers all the qualified damages In your house.
 A standard insurance policy doesn’t cover all damages.
-Therefore, your house can be repaired or rebuilt if the reason for the damage is from fire or drastic wind which is covered by standard insurance.
+Therefore, your home can be repaired or rebuilt if the reason for the damage is from fire or fierce wind, which is covered by standard insurance.

 Personal Property

-once a qualifying event is damaged your personal belongings like appliances, furniture, artworks, and jewelry will be replaced.
+Once a qualifying event damages your home, the policy covers personal belongings like appliances, furniture, artwork, and jewelry will be replaced.

 Personal Liability